 Jo Ann Stover wrote and illustrated a few other children’s books, including They Didn’t Use Their Heads, which, like If Everybody Did, has been brought back in print by Bob Jones University Press.
 Yes, the fundamentalist Christian college that seems from the outside, at least, a little Stepford Wives-like.
 Apparently these two books are popular with home schoolers.

 Still, I’d highly recommend If Everybody Did for any parent trying to foster some manners in a two-to-five year old.
 At least one of their bad habits is in here, and I can offer personal testimony that seeing the exaggerated consequences is a good way to turn it around.
-I know there are a few kitties lounging around Cat Heaven now who owe Jo Ann Stover a bit of gratitude for not having to walk around our house looking like an A-frame.
+I know there are a few kitties lounging around Cat Heaven now who owe Jo Ann Stover a bit of gratitude for not having to walk around our house looking like an hourglass.